qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 To export a layout as PDF:

 #.
 Click the |saveAsPDF| :sup:`Export as PDF` icon
 #.
-You also need to fill the path and filename: unlike the other tools, all the
+Fill in the path and filename: unlike the other tools, all the
    pages in the layout are exported to a single PDF file.
 #.
 In the next :guilabel:`PDF Export Options` dialog, you can override the
    layout default :ref:`export settings <layout_export_settings>` or configure